commenthol/gdal2tiles-leaflet/README.md

 $ open index.html
 ````

-Then open `index.html` in a your browser.
+Then open `index.html` in a browser.

 ## Contribution and License Agreement